 First Nations NAIDOC art commission

-As we celebrate NAIDOC Week 2025, Indigo Shire Council is proud to announce an exciting opportunity for Aboriginal and Torres Strait Islander artists to create commissioned artwork that celebrates our region's rich cultural heritage and contributes to our growing cultural collection.
+As we celebrate NAIDOC Week 2026, marking 50 Years of Deadly, Indigo Shire Council is proud to announce two exciting opportunities for Aboriginal and Torres Strait Islander artists to create commissioned artwork that celebrates our region's rich cultural heritage and contributes to our growing cultural collection.

-We invite Aboriginal and Torres Strait Islander artists who have a connection to Country and communities within the Indigo Shire footprint to submit an Expression of Interest for this cultural commission.
+We invite Aboriginal and Torres Strait Islander artists who have a connection to Country and communities within the Indigo Shire footprint to submit an Expression of Interest for either or both of the following commissions.

 Purpose and Context

 Indigo Shire Council is committed to fostering meaningful relationships with Aboriginal and Torres Strait Islander communities and celebrating the rich cultural heritage of our region.
-Through this commission, we aim to provide a platform for Aboriginal artistic voices while strengthening our community's understanding and appreciation of First Nations culture.
-This commission represents part of Council's broader reconciliation journey and our dedication to ensuring Aboriginal perspectives are central to our community's cultural landscape.
+Through these commissions, we aim to provide a platform for Aboriginal artistic voices, including artists just beginning their careers, while strengthening our community's understanding and appreciation of First Nations culture.
+These commissions represent part of Council's broader reconciliation journey and our dedication to ensuring Aboriginal perspectives are central to our community's cultural landscape.

-The original artwork will become part of Council's growing cultural collection, contributing to our ongoing commitment to celebrating and supporting Aboriginal artistic expression in our community.
+The original artworks will become part of Council's growing cultural collection, contributing to our ongoing commitment to celebrating and supporting Aboriginal artistic expression in our community.

 Who Can Apply